radius-project/docs/docs/content/reference/resource-schema/core-schema/gateway/index.md

 |------|:--------:|-------------|---------|
 | sslPassthrough | n | Configures the gateway to passthrough encrypted SSL traffic to an HTTP route and container.
 Requires a single route to be set with no 'path' defined (just destination).
 Not compatible with path-based routing.
 Defaults to 'false'. | `true`

-With sslPassThrough set to `true`, the gateway can only support SNI routing.
+With sslPassthrough set to `true`, the gateway can only support SNI routing.
 Path based routing cannot be supported.

 ## Hostname Generation